 Heat the chile pepper and garlic in a dry 10-inch cast-iron skillet over medium-high heat, turning occasionally, until the chile is pliable and the garlic is browned in spots, about 5 minutes.
 Remove from the heat and let cool slightly; remove the stem from the chile and peel the garlic.
 Transfer the chile and garlic to a blender (reserve the skillet).
 Add the tomato sauce, chicken broth and cumin; puree until almost smooth.

 Heat 1 tablespoon vegetable oil in the reserved skillet over medium heat.
 Slowly add the tomato mixture (it will splatter) and cook, stirring occasionally, until slightly thickened and darkened, 8 to 10 minutes.
-Season with salt and pepper.
+Season with salt and black pepper.

 Meanwhile, heat the remaining 2 teaspoons vegetable oil in a medium nonstick skillet over medium heat.
-Crack the eggs into the skillet and season with salt and pepper.
+Crack the eggs into the skillet and season with salt and black pepper.
 Cook, without flipping, until the whites are set but the yolks are still runny, 3 to 4 minutes.

 Gently stir the tortilla chips into the tomato sauce in two batches until coated.
 Remove from the heat and top with the eggs, radishes, red onion, cilantro and/or Cotija cheese.